 - Add the olives and sundried tomato slices onto the dough and combine to ensure they are evenly distributed throughout.
 Don't overmix though or your sundried tomatoes with completely meld into the dough (not a bad thing really, as they will still taste great, but visually I prefer to have the red tomato stripes running through the flatbread).

-- Heat a griddle pan over a medium flame – NO OIL is required as you will be dry-cooking the flatbread.
-Now pop your raw gluten free flatbread into the pan and allow to cook on each side for around 3 minutes.
-I like them to still be slightly doughy in the middle to stop the bread from becoming too dry.
+- Heat a griddle pan over a medium-low flame - oil is optional, these can be dry-fried or simply spritz the pan with a tiny bit of olive oil for a more golden finish.
+Now pop your raw gluten free flatbread into the pan and allow to cook on each side for around 3-5 minutes.
+They will rise slightly during cooking, giving a nice light (yet still satisyingly doughy) interior.

 - Repeat steps 4 and 5 until you have a neat little stack of gluten free flatbread and then you are ready to serve!
 These are best eaten straight away while they are warm, or put aside and blast in the microwave just before you are ready to serve.

 These gluten free flatbread go brilliantly with so many things.
-We tend to have ours with aubergine parmigiana, chorizo chickpea stew, dips (try my aubergine dip) or topped with slow-cooked lamb for a seriously fancy kebab.
+We tend to have ours with aubergine parmigiana, chorizo stew, beef tagine or tapas, soups (like this spiced carrot and parsnip variety), salads, dips or even topped with slow-cooked lamb for a seriously fancy kebab.

 So that’s all on the flatbread front for now, but while you are here why not check out some of my other gluten free recipes: